ds54e/sv-mint/docs/plugins/params_not_left_unused.md

 ### Message
 `` unused param <module>.<name> ``
 ### Remediation
-Remove unused parameters, ensure configuration knobs are referenced, or annotate intentional placeholders with inline comments containing `unused` (for example, `` parameter bit EnableDbg = 0  // unused ``).
+Remove unused parameters, ensure configuration knobs are referenced, or annotate intentional placeholders with inline comments containing `used` or `reserved`.
+Localparams are covered by `localparams_not_left_unused`.

 ### Limitations
 - A declaration-line comment containing the words `used` or `reserved` (case-insensitive) suppresses this warning.